Soka Funeral Service

 - Help the deceased member attain the enlightenment

 As compared to the other forms of Buddhist Funerals, the settings of the Soka Funeral are very much simple, minimalistic, and serene.
+These are all included in our Soka Funeral Package.

 Setting of the Soka Funeral